-Students may withdraw from courses with the grade of "W" during the first 20 days of a semester.
+Students may withdraw from courses with the grade of "W" during the first 20 days of classes.
 After that date, they may withdraw with the permission of their faculty mentor and the Vice President for Academic Affairs with a grade of "WP" or "WF," as appropriate.
-Course withdrawal is not permitted during the last two weeks of the semester prior to the first day of final examinations, or during the last week of a session in the Evening Program.
+Course withdrawal is not permitted during the last two weeks of the semester prior to the first day of final examinations, or during the last week of a module in the Flex Program.
 The exception is the student who must withdraw for emergency reasons.
 Students are reminded of the requirement of attempting 12 semester hours to maintain status as a full-time student and retain eligibility for financial aid.
 A student who stops attending a class without officially withdrawing will receive a grade of "F" in the course.

 During the first three days of classes in the summer session, students may withdraw from a class with a grade of "W." After that time, withdrawal from a class will result in a grade of "WP" or "WF".
-Students may not withdraw from a course during the last week of the term, or during the last three class days during the May miniterm.
+Students may not withdraw from a course during the last two weeks of the term, or during the last three class days during any of the summer terms.